rdwr-vijaykumarb/mimir-cardicop/README.md

 ## 🧭 How it works

 ✅ 1.
 Discover Tenants

 Scrapes Mimir Store Gateway’s /tenants page to list all tenants.

 ✅ 2.
 Grafana Rule Analysis

 Uses Grafana admin APIs to enumerate organizations, switches context, and runs mimirtool analyze grafana.

 ✅ 3.
 Mimir Rule & Prometheus Analysis

 Runs mimirtool analyze ruler and analyze prometheus for each tenant, collecting metrics from rules.

 ✅ 4.
 Loki Query Analysis

-Runs queries against Loki logs to see if a metric was recently used (within configurable lookback).
+Runs queries against Loki logs to see if a metric was recently used (within a configurable lookback).

 ✅ 5.
 Exporter Metrics

-Publishes /metrics endpoint with:
+Publishes `/metrics` endpoint with:

 ```
 metric_usage_status{tenant_id, metric_name} 1|0